Chart Color Schemes

 Port Sorell has a typical household mix, with a fairly typical median household size

 Family households constitute 73.0% of all households, including 24.2% couples with children, 39.1% couples without children, and 9.3% single parent families.
 Non-family households comprise the remaining 27.0%, with lone person households at 24.2% and group households making up 2.0%.
-The median household size is 2.3 people, aligning with the average for the Rest of Tas.
+The median household size is 2.3 people, which aligns with the average for the Rest of Tas.

 Frequently Asked Questions - Households